 Our commitment: Group-wide standards

-Beyond compliance with all applicable laws and regulations, we are committed to following our own internal guidelines.
-In 2020, as part of our strategic realignment, we adopted a new Animal Affairs Policy and rewrote our Group animal welfare standards and procedures for animal testing conducted internally and by trusted third parties.
-These guidelines corroborate a comprehensive and stringent governance framework based on our four pillars of animal use governance.
+Beyond compliance with all applicable laws and regulations, we are committed to our own set of internal guidelines.
+Our Animal Affairs Policy, our Group animal welfare standards and our procedures for animal testing conducted internally and by trusted third parties corroborate a comprehensive and stringent governance framework based on our four pillars of animal use governance.

-Our new standards and procedures entail, for example, the definition of housing and husbandry standards that also apply to external partners.
-The Animal Using Vendor Management standard describes the requirements from planning to the approval of vendors and suppliers by Animal Affairs.
-The standard entitled “Audit Management of Animal Affairs and of Animal Using Vendors” defines how we evaluate the quality of animal welfare practices employed in our own vivariums and by our suppliers and partners.
-Further documents, including guidance for our 4Rs efforts and our risk management, augment the Animal Affairs governance framework.
+Our standards and procedures entail, for example, the housing and husbandry standards that also apply to external partners, and how we monitor them, including audit procedures.
+The Animal Using Vendor Management standard describes the requirements for the approval of contract research organizations and suppliers.
+Further documents, including guidance for our 4R efforts, incident reporting, and risk management, augment the governance framework.

 Number of laboratory animals used for medical study purposes

-In 2020, a total of 179,425 animals were used within the scope of our business activities, either in our own vivariums or on the premises of organizations contracted on our behalf.
-This represents an overall decrease of 5.9% compared with 2019.
-Rodents (mice or rats) comprised 95% of all animals used in 2020, compared with 96% in 2019.
+In 2021, a total of 181,392 animals were used within the scope of our business activities, either in our own vivaria or on the premises of organizations contracted on our behalf.
+This represents an overall increase of 1% compared with 2020.
+Rodents (mice or rats) comprised 97% of all animals used in 2021, compared with 95% in 2020.
 Regulatory agencies sometimes require studies of the safety of investigational drugs in non-rodent species.
 This allows researchers to identify potential adverse effects accurately and include them in the risk assessment of a substance.

 Collaborating with partners and suppliers

-We perform the majority (89%) of animal studies ourselves and procure the required animals from specialized breeders.
-We also hire CROs to conduct animal studies on our behalf.
+We perform the majority (87%) of our animal studies ourselves and procure the required animals from specialized breeders.
+We also hire contract research organizations to conduct animal studies on our behalf.
 Furthermore, we work with academic institutions.
 Whenever collaborating with such organizations, we require them to abide by our standards.